The road to Tavira – Anchor What?

 The anchors were used to weigh down the nets for catching tuna.
 They’re lined up in rows and exist without any real pomp or officiality.
 Fishing in the area was a dangerous and difficult profession, but the unpredictable waters where the Atlantic meets the Mediterranean were bustling with bluefin tuna.
 The technique for catching them was unique to the area, and was probably invented by the ancient Romans who colonized the area.

-Algarve thrived on tuna fishing for centuries, but local fisherman had to give up their occupation in the 1960s when the numbers of fish declined.
+The Algarve thrived on tuna fishing for centuries, but local fisherman had to give up their occupation in the 1960s when the numbers of fish declined.
 Their anchors were just left on the beach to rust—until someone came up with the artistic idea.

 I ended up thinking about it far longer than the time I actually spent there.
 Longer than I thought about the Capela for that matter.

-The Eastern Algarve
+The Eastern Algarve.

 Although my stay in both was brief, I had two ports of call in the Eastern Algarve – Faro and Tavira.
 I’ll provide a highly condensed history of each starting with Faro.